billiegoose/require.node-modules.io/README.md

 Experimental alternative module loader aiming to challenge the status quo

 ## Checklist
-- [x] Locate tarball from module string
+- [x] Resolve all dependencies from the npmjs package metadata, without actually downloading any packages.
-- [x] Download, verify shasum, and install tarball
+- [ ] Download, verify shasum, and extract tarballs
-- [x] Deal with scopes
-- [x] Deal with semver dependencies
-- [x] Fully recurse
-- [x] Insert symlinks so modules are requireable (inspired by [ied](http://registry.node-modules.io/_browse/#/ied))
-- [x] Make tarball locations deterministic (hence cacheable)
-- [ ] Wait... we ought to be able to resolve all the grand-child dependencies just from the package metadata.
-Can we do that?
-Without ever reading tarballs?
-- [ ] Create a Set and iterate over it like a queue to prevent circular dependencies (such as `standard/8.0.0`) causing loops
+- [ ] Create a symlink (or shim) structure such that runtime require resolution is independent of physical location on disk of modules.
-- [ ] Replace symlinks with shims that use require.node-modules.io (adds an interesting possibility of continuing the "install on require" philosophy)
+- [ ] Implement read-only mounting of the module store.
-- [ ] Refactor directory structure to prepare for mounting tarballs directly as immutable (read-only) packages on linux using FUSE.
+- [ ] Robustify by creating something like CITGM

+## Old notes about read-only individual directories

 Refactor this: